kshitiz38/ml-docker/README.md

 This will build a Docker image named `ml-docker` and tagged either `cpu` or `gpu` depending on the tag your specify.
 Also note that the appropriate `Dockerfile` has to be used.

 ## Running the Docker image as a Container
 Once we've built the image, we have all the frameworks we need installed in it.
-We can now spin up one or more containers using this image, and you should be ready to [go deeper](http://imgur.com/gallery/BvuWRxq)
+We can now spin up one or more containers using this image.

 **CPU Version**
 ```bash
 docker run -it -p 8888:8888 -p 6006:6006 -p 5000:5000 -v /sharedfolder:/root/sharedfolder  zitihsk/ml-docker:cpu bash
 ```

 **GPU Version**
 ```bash
 nvidia-docker run -it -p 8888:8888 -p 6006:6006 -p 5000:5000 -v /sharedfolder:/root/sharedfolder  zitihsk/ml-docker:gpu bash